HermitOS/nugetconfigcreator/README.md

 ⚡ **Lightning Fast** - No more waiting around for complex setup processes!
 🛠️ **Developer-Friendly** - Clean, intuitive commands that just make sense!
 🔄 **Hot Reload** - Change your configuration and see results instantly!
-📦 **Multiple Formats** - Works as both a .NET tool AND a dotnet new template!
 🎯 **Smart Defaults** - Comes with sensible configurations out of the box!
 🚀 **Extensible** - Add company feeds, dev environments, staging servers - the sky's the limit!
 🧠 **Smart Config Management** - Detects existing configs and prevents duplicates!